MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 When you create a PR in Visual Studio, enter a title and detailed description of your changes so others can see what problems the changes solve.
 Keep these fields up to date so reviewers can understand the changes in the PR.

-To add reviewers, add tags, link work items, or change any details in an existing PR, open the PR in your browser.
+To edit the title, description, or any other details in an existing PR, open the PR in your browser.
 Right-click the PR from the **Pull Requests** view in Team Explorer, select **Open in browser**, and then make your updates on the PR's **Overview** page.

 # [Azure DevOps CLI](#tab/azure-devops-cli)